How Q Magnets work

 (Magnet Strength + Magnet Size) X Field Gradient = Therapeutic Effect

 Where the combination of Magnet Strength (measured in Tesla or Gauss) and Magnet Size determines the depth of penetration and Magnetic Field Gradient is the change in the field strength over distance.
-The Therapeutic Effect is the temporary relief of minor aches and pains.
+The Therapeutic Effect assists users to recover from injury and be more comfortable and active, without harmful side-effects.

 The very definition of a magnetic field is that it exerts a force on a moving charged particle.
 As can be seen from the animation below, a nerve impulse is propagated by the movement of charged particles, mainly Na+ (Sodium), K+ (Potassium) and Ca2+ (Calcium) through the nerve cell membrane.
 For an illustration, watch the first 60 seconds of the video below: